IoStracciatella/IoStracciatella/README.md

 - I'm an Applied Mathematics student at the **University of São Paulo (USP)**
 - I'm a Game Developer at **EIC USP**, working on educational games
-- I really like 3D modeling and image editing
+- I really like 3D modeling and image editing, also competitive programming and geometric topology

 ---